George2Times/NotBug-Tasks/NotBug-Tasks/backend/django-blog/README.md

 Django app obsługuje rejestrację użytkowników oraz logowanie.

 ## Instrukcje
+2.2 Create Django App – blog app with
+(DONE) registration and
-2.2 Create Django App – blog app with registration and possibility to create new entries and update them by authors after login in.
-App should also allow user to create a new accounts.
+(DONE) possibility to create new entries and
+(DONE) update them by authors after login in.
+(DONE) App should also allow user to create a new accounts.